Definition 1

 Commercial use

 It is envisaged that a lower completion net carbon value will result in a higher purchase price for the target.
-As buyers will want to acquire a company with low net carbon that will keep them on track to meet their net zero targets, sellers will be incentivised to reduce the GHG emissions associated with the target to increase the sale price and their negotiating power.
+As buyers will want to acquire a company with low net carbon that will keep them on track to meet their net zero targets, sellers may be incentivised to reduce the GHG emissions associated with the target to increase the sale price and their negotiating power.

 Just transition considerations